RedHat-UX/red-hat-design-system/docs/patterns/index.md

 {# NOTE: all images in this view need to be 340 by 200 px in order to maintain same ratio. #}

-{% section %}
 ## Overview
 Patterns compose elements and tokens with content and validation rules to create uniform, accessible experiences.
-{% endsection %}

 <div class="multi-column--min-400-wide margin-top--10">
 {%- for pattern in collections.pattern -%}